 The number one benefit is the opportunity to rank at the top position, or at least above all the organic traffic results.
 This would be a definite advantage for a site when competing with the other sites that would normally rank above them if not for the featured snippet.
 At the same time, generating a featured snippet provides reassurance that your search marketing efforts are working and increases the site’s credibility in the eyes of the searches at the same time because Google chose your content above all the others.
 As we would hope, featured snippets also provide an advantage boost in organic traffic for the chosen sites.

 How do we get ourselves into a Featured Snippet?

-There are number of ideas about the ways to structure the content for featured snippets.
+There are a number of ideas about the ways to structure the content for featured snippets.
 According to Rob Bucci at Stat, it is important to run keyword research to find the right opportunities for your content.
-The queries that targeting for a featured snippet should be implicit questions rather than explicit so as to maximize the chance that the users would actually come click through to the site for more information.
+The queries that you are targeting for a featured snippet should be implicit questions rather than explicit to maximize the chance that the users would actually click through to the site for more information.

 Another consideration is that a number one ranking isn’t necessary to be featured on Google Answer boxes, as Google extracts content from the sites ranking on the first page and even beyond.
 If there are more accurate, strong, and direct responses within the content of your site, then those have a higher chance of getting featured first or stealing the snippets from competitors.